-Here, we will focus on the PFfCW framework.
+Here, we will focus on the Fab 5 PFfCW framework.

 Most people jump straight into meal plan when approaching a food.
 The problem with this approach for #fitprofessionals is that there is no flexibility.
 What are you supposed to do when your next meal is at an airport, or a large conference (post-Corona, this will be part of your life again).
 Or if you are on vacation in a hotel?
 Even if we are working at home most of the time, we need an approach that works for getting crazy busy and on back-to-back calls all day.

 Why the PFFCW makes meal planning and prep easier.

 Because I follow this framework, I don’t need to spend a ton of time on meal prep – planning is enough, and I have the flexibility with this formula.
 I make sure my shopping list has foods from each category and I mix and match, just like my outfits.
 I talk about the DAO of meal planning in my post here.

 This for me is a more realistic alternative than spending hours on meal prep and meal planning.
 The fame of Sunday as a “meal prep day” is well documented – but for me, I am usually working Sundays!
 And if not, taking some much needed time to binge-watch, take a long bath, or work out.
 The last thing I need is to be stressed about meal prep!
 I used to diligently dedicate time on the weekends to do so, and by the end I was exhausted.
 I need that time on the weekend and I imagine you might too.

 By following the PFfCW framework, I can quickly combine foods, many of them pre-prepped.
 Unless it is a special occasion meal, I do not spend more than 15 minutes prepping any meal.
 For breakfast and lunch, my meal prep is only 5 minutes.